dae-cpp/dae-cpp.github.io/docs/quick-start.md

 ### Step 1.
 Define the mass matrix of the system

-Tha mass matrix contains only one non-zero element:
+The mass matrix contains only one non-zero element:

 $$
 \mathbf{M} =